Prejudice Stems from Differences.

 Everyone is prejudiced to varying degrees.
 We often judge others with no basis other than the fact that they are different than we are.

 We prejudge people according to their gender, race, ethnicity, religion, sexual orientation, mannerisms.
-Oh, the list goes on.
-Economic status, education, political beliefs, social class . . .
+The list goes on.
+Political beliefs, economic status, education, social class . . .

 If you’re prejudiced in certain areas and you want to overcome those limiting perspectives, read on.

-Judge Someone on an Individual Basis, Not as a Group Member.
+Regard Someone on an Individual Basis, not as a Group Member.